Recent Trends in Artificial Intelligence Technology: A Scoping Review: Introduction

 We use a hierarchical model with three levels: high-level branches, tasks, and finally, technological solutions.
 In this scoping review, technological solutions were found for 21 different tasks.
 These tasks were grouped into five branches: Natural language processing, Computer vision, Robotics and motion, Reinforcement learning, and Others.
 Natural language processing contains tasks involving textual data and Computer vision tasks involving visual data.
 Robotics and motion contains tasks that involve motion planning and trajectory prediction of autonomous vehicles.
 Reinforcement learning includes tasks that exploit reinforcement learning agents while interacting with unknown environments.
 The branch Others contains tasks that cannot be distinctly classified into any of the other branches.
 Under each branch, different tasks and problems are introduced with a technological solution that has shown state-of-the-art performance when tested against comparable solutions.
 A task can include more than one problem, and problems are provided with technological solutions.

 Several published scoping reviews can be found, and many of these publications concentrate on a certain field.
-Health care domain especially is widely reviewed, and there are overall reviews~\citep{health} and aspect specific reviews such as predicting cardiac arrest~\citep{cardiac} or using artificial intelligence for MRI diagnosis~\citep{MRI}.
+Health care domain especially is widely reviewed, and there are overall reviews, which highlight the use of AI in patient-provider encounters, support human decision-making and effectiveness of interventions~\citep{health}.
+In this field, there are also aspect specific reviews such as predicting cardiac arrest~\citep{cardiac} or using artificial intelligence for MRI diagnosis~\citep{MRI}.
 Reviews can also be found from construction field~\citep{construction}, education~\citep{education}, and automotive industry~\citep{car}.
 Additionally, surveys concerning certain tasks of artificial intelligence technologies such as generating language~\citep{language_survey} or creating intrinsically motivated reinforcement learning agents~\citep{intrinsic} can be found.
-There seems to be a lack of reviews mapping technological solutions used while solving different tasks and problems.
+There seems to be a lack of reviews mapping technological solutions used while solving different real-world tasks and problems.
+All the found reviews are focused on a single domain.
+Therefore, we aim to present a top-down hierarchical view of the latest trend in AI technology, focusing on applied results and real use cases.

 The artificial intelligence technologies are developing rapidly, and this scoping review was conducted to find the most recent and advanced artificial intelligence technological solutions for solving various tasks.
 The purpose was to systematically map the most advanced and proven technological solutions developed and used in the year 2022.
 This scoping review was conducted to provide a wide overview of solutions, and the review does not concentrate on any particular task or domain.